Tayasal (archaeological site): Site description

 The University of Pennsylvania project mapped 339 structures; the city possessed large open plazas, palaces, pyramid-temples, an acropolis, defensive walls, residential buildings, and a cenote.
 As many as fifty burials and twelve caches have been recovered from Tayasal.
 The site core includes a number of large structures dating to the Classic period.

-Mirador del rey Can'Ek "King Kan Ek's Lookout" (Structures T65-T67) was a triadic pyramid, consisting of a massive pyramidal platform with a single access stairway, supporting two lesser structures flanking a principal structure.
+Mirador del rey Can'Ek "King Kan Eks Lookout" (Structures T65-T67) was a triadic pyramid, consisting of a massive pyramidal platform with a single access stairway, supporting two lesser structures flanking a principal structure.
 This architectural form dates it to the Late Preclassic.
 It was built on the higher portion of the peninsula.

 Cerro Moo (Structures T256-T258) was another triadic pyramid, dating to the Late Preclassic, also built on the higher ground of the peninsula.

 Group 23 is located to the southwest of the acropolis.
 It appears to have been built in the Late Preclassic as an E-Group.
 The E-Group axis is oriented 9° to the south of the east–west line, leading investigators to conclude that it was never used as an astronomical observatory as at other sites, but rather served a purely ceremonial function.
 It consists of a radial structure to the west and a long basal platform to the east that supported three buildings.
 At Tayasal, the radial structure appears to have been covered by later construction, including a group of structures dating to the Late Postclassic.